Dukweeno/Duckuino/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'Feature request'
+name: Feature request
-about: 'Ask and discuss about new features you want in the software.'
+about: Ask and discuss about new features you want in the software.
-title: ''
+title: I need dis !
-labels: 'idea'
+labels: idea
-assignees: 'Nurrl'
+assignees: Nurrl

 ---